 The definition for a solid waste facility has evolved since then.
 Over the years, Rose said, “the Treasury expanded the definition to include pure recycling companies” rather than solid waste disposal operations.

 With the current 35 percent corporate tax rate, companies using private activity bond financing can achieve about a 30 percent discount on interest taxes, a “pretty significant difference,” Rose said.
-That equation will change with the 21 percent corporate tax rate in the final bill Congress approved this week, but for many transactions it would still make sense to use tax-exempt financing, Rose said.
+That equation will change with the 21 percent corporate tax rate in the final bill Congress will consider this week, but for many transactions it would still make sense to use tax-exempt financing, Rose said.

 Rose represents numerous solid waste companies of significant size, and he said almost all of them have used tax-exempt financing at least once in his 25 years working with the sector.